KAAZ-FM: Country: 1993-1997

-KOSY
+Soft adult contemporary: 1997-2012

 In December 1997, KBKK flipped to soft adult contemporary; on December 31, 1997, the callsign became KOSY.
 Before flipping to 106.5 MHz, KOSY was simulcast on what is now KEGH in Brigham City to fill in the gaps created from Lake Mountain.
 KENZ and KKLV suffer from the same signal problems to date.
 Most of KOSY-FM's programming had been automated since late 2000.

 Programming on KOSY included a local program hosted by "Fisher and Peggy", Donny Osmond's Eight Track Playback, Lori Bradley, Delilah, and several other local and voice tracked programs.
 Weekend special programming included "Show Tunes Saturday Night", dedicated to Broadway music, and a "Sounds of the Sabbath" program.

 KOSY was one of the few remaining soft AC stations in the United States until going in a more mainstream direction in June 2009, when the station dropped the calls for its branding and identified themselves as "Today's 106.5".